gk646/magique/ROADMAP.md

 **More Performance Stats**

 - Implement more basic performance stats
-    - Longest frame-to-frame, 99% percentile ...
+    - Longest frame-to-frame, 99% percentile, ...
 - Look at performance debug tools
     - Time measurement with macros? for user space functions?
+- Memory stats
+  - amount of allocations, biggest allocations, ...
 ### UI

 **More Controls**